gicentre/litvis/documents/tutorials/dataTutorials/unstructuredTextParsing.md

     P.chompWhile (\c -> not <| (Char.isDigit c && c /= '-'))
 ```

-The example above creates a parser that does not return a value (indicated by the `()` for the parser's type).
-To extract a number we can use one of the built-in parsers [int](https://package.elm-lang.org/packages/elm/parser/latest/Parser#int) which will return an integer when parsing succeeds.
+The example above creates a parser that does not return a value (indicated by the empty tuple `()` for the parser's type).
+To extract a number we can use Elm's [int](https://package.elm-lang.org/packages/elm/parser/latest/Parser#int) parser, which will return an integer when parsing succeeds.
 But we only wish to extract a number if the text following it refers to a cat.
 Elm parser uses two special _pipe operators_ that allow us to specify a sequence of parsers either choosing to extract what is parsed [(|=)](https://package.elm-lang.org/packages/elm/parser/latest/Parser#succeed) or choosing to ignore it [(|.)](https://package.elm-lang.org/packages/elm/parser/latest/Parser#succeed).

 We can use another built-in parser [keyword](https://package.elm-lang.org/packages/elm/parser/latest/Parser#keyword) to look for specific words.
 These include a _lookahead_ after the keyword to ensure we have reached the end of the word, thus distinguishing `cat` from `catch` etc.